svgeesus/EuroMPE/Duophonic/pitch-dac.md

 ## Vref connection

-A pair of op-amps (one non inverting for VrefP, one inverting for VrefN) per pitch DAC for (required) kelvin connections.
+A pair of op-amps (one non inverting for VrefP, one inverting for VrefN) then, per pitch DAC, a pair of unity gain buffers for (required) kelvin connections.
 AD5781 datasheet uses AD8676 ($6.89/1) dual op-amp for Vref buffers, which is 12 uV Vos low noise rail-to-rail.
 R/R does not seem to be needed for a 5V output on ±12 or ±9.5 rails.
 Low input bias is specifically needed to achieve the rated performance.

 DAC input resistance is highly code-dependent.
 For AD5781ARUZ, lowest (around 5kΩ) which is 1mA at 5V.